cedarbdd/cedar/README.markdown

   spec target, you'll need to conditionally include the appropriate Cedar headers in your spec files depending on the target SDK.
 For example:

-        #define HC_SHORTHAND
         #if TARGET_OS_IPHONE
         #import <Cedar-iPhone/SpecHelper.h>
-        #import <OCMock-iPhone/OCMock.h>
-        #import <OCHamcrest-iPhone/OCHamcrest.h>
         #else
         #import <Cedar/SpecHelper.h>
-        #import <OCMock/OCMock.h>
-        #import <OCHamcrest/OCHamcrest.h>
         #endif

 ## Matchers

-Cedar does not provide matchers, but it works with the fine array of matchers provided by the [Hamcrest project](http://code.google.com/p/hamcrest/); you can fetch the Objective-C port from the Hamcrest SVN repo.
+Cedar has a new set of matchers that use C++ templates to circumvent type issues that plague other matcher libraries.
+For example, rather than this (OCHamcrest):

+    assertThat(aString, equalTo(@"something"));
+    assertThatInt(anInteger, equalToInt(7));
+    assertThatBool(aBoolean, equalTo(YES));

+you can write the following:

+    expect(aString).to(equal(@"something"));
+    expect(anInteger).to(equal(7));
+    expect(aBoolean).to(equal(YES));

+although you would more likely write the last line as:

+    expect(aBoolean).to(be_truthy());

+It's also theoretically very easy to add your own matchers without modifying the Cedar library (more on this later).

+This matcher library is new, and not hardly battle-hardened.
+It also breaks Apple's GCC compiler, and versions 2.0 and older of the LLVM compiler (this translates to any compiler shipped with a version of Xcode before 4.1).
+Fortunately, LLVM 2.1 fixes the issues.
+If you'd prefer a more stable matcher library, you can still easily use [OCHamcrest](http://code.google.com/p/hamcrest/).
 Build and link the Hamcrest framework by following their instructions, and add the following at the top of your spec files:

     #define HC_SHORTHAND
     #import <OCHamcrest/OCHamcrest.h>

 Pivotal also has a fork of a [GitHub import of the OCHamcrest codebase](http://github.com/pivotal/OCHamcrest).
 This fork contains our iPhone-specific static framework target.
-Cedar also references this fork of OCHamcrest as a submodule.

 ## Shared example groups